 The detective thriller has the strongest narrative drive of all the plot types, and this is especially important for novels.

-The story world is an outworking of your hero.
-Detective stories, crime stories, and thrillers often set up a close connection between the hero’s weakness—when it exists—and the “mean streets,” or world of slavery in which the hero operates.
+The setting is an outworking of your hero.
+Detective stories, crime stories, and thrillers often set up a close connection between the hero’s shortcoming—when it exists—and the “mean streets,” or world of slavery in which the hero operates.

 The city is the classic detective arena.
 But writers can stretch that out and/or zoom in close.